 There’s no denying that marketers have a lot on their plates.
-Fortunately, digital marketing automation can help take some tasks off their to-do lists, streamline their workdays, and provide some much-needed stress relief.
+Fortunately, marketing automation can help take some tasks off their to-do lists, streamline their workdays, and provide some much-needed stress relief.
 Marketing teams have even seen up to 40% more efficient processes with Wrike.
 If you’re curious how, take Wrike for a spin with our two-week free trial and see first hand.

 What is marketing automation?